prathameshkhade/RHCSA/Notes/session-19-userManagement.md

 > Removing a user can have significant consequences.
 Ensure that you have a backup of any important data before proceeding.

-## Modifying user
-### usermod
-### options:
-1.  -c, --comment COMMENT         new value of the GECOS field
-2.  -d, --home HOME_DIR           new home directory for the user account
-3.  -e, --expiredate EXPIRE_DATE  set account expiration date to EXPIRE_DATE
-4.  -L, --lock                    lock the user account
-5.  -m, --move-home               move contents of the home directory to the new location (use only with -d)